Xunnamius/black-flag/SECURITY.md

 If the issue is related to a public alert from OWASP/GitHub/Dependabot/CVE/etc and [does not already have an open issue][3], feel free to [open a new issue][4].
-Otherwise, please report any security vulnerability, other security-related incident, or otherwise sensitive subject to us [via email][5].
+Otherwise, please report any security vulnerability or other security-related incident or sensitive subject to us [via private vulnerability disclosure through GitHub][5] or, if that fails, [via email][6].

 Thank you for your contribution!